parinazn/parinazn.github.io/group.md

     <tr>
       <td><img src="{{ site.baseurl }}/imgs/abby_nichter.jpg" alt="abby_nichter"></td>
       <td><b>Abby Nichter (CE BSc, Summer 2021 - Spring 2022)</b> <a href="https://blf.osu.edu/people/abby-nichter/">[Homepage]</a><a href="https://www.linkedin.com/in/abby-nichter/">[LinkedIn]</a><br><br>
-Abby was an undergraduate researcher in our group during her junior year as a Computer Engineering student OSU.
+Abby was an undergraduate researcher in our group during her junior year as a Computer Engineering student at OSU.
 She also serves as the Society of Women Engineering Education Co-Director at OSU.
 Her research in our group was on studying algorithmic fairness incentives in competitive markets.
 Next: CE BSc student at OSU (class of 2023).</td>
     </tr>
     <tr>
       <td><img src="{{ site.baseurl }}/imgs/mckenna_hollinger.jpg" alt="mckenna_hollinger"></td>